 • It has anti-inflammatory properties which can help treat arthritis, osteoarthritis, and rheumatoid arthritis.

 • Celery contains antioxidants like vitamin C, beta-carotene, lutein, zeaxanthin, and alpha-lipoic acid, protecting cells from oxidative damage and disease development.

 Chinese cabbage is a great vegetable that is filled with antioxidants and nutrients.
 It is a powerful anti-inflammatory food that helps with many health issues.

 • Protects your eyesight by reducing the risk of cataracts and macular degeneration.

 • Helps prevent cancer, heart disease, and strokes.

-• Promotes weight loss due to its high fibre content (about 5 grams per cup).
+• Promotes weight loss due to its high fiber content (about 5 grams per cup).

 • Improves brain function as it contains folate, which is needed for neurotransmitter synthesis in the brain.

 Chives are members of the onion family.
-They are commonly used in many dishes as a flavour enhancer but can also make sauces, stocks, soups and chive butter.
+They are commonly used in many dishes as a flavor enhancer but can also make sauces, stocks, soups, and chive butter.

 • Chives have anti-inflammatory properties that can help reduce pain and swelling.